phonkee/redact/README.md

 # redact

-Redact safe values from structs and convert to map[string]interface{} for safe zap logging
+Redact secrets from structs and convert to map[string]interface{} for safe logging via zap logger.

 # example